 Sweden Hills – Sweden in Hokkaido

-In Tobetsu in the Hokkaido region we find a small village that resembles Stockholm's surroundings.
-About 500 people live in this village and many houses can be rented for holiday seasons.
+In Tobetsu in the Hokkaido region we find a small village that resembles the surroundings of Stockholm.
+About 500 people live in this village and many houses can be rented for vacations.

 Germany in Japan – German Village and Blumen hugel